 Next, I would add a centerline, which will enable you to draw the symmetry of the form of the bottle.

-I would progress onto the drawing the three-dimensional form of the bottle.
+I would progress on drawing the three-dimensional form of the bottle.
 This is achieved by drawing faint elliptical lines at the top and bottom of the main shape.

-Where the top of the bottle begins towards, I will draw a semi-circle.
-This approach can be completed and drawn in less than thirty seconds, without any warning of any additional lines.
+I will draw a semi-circle where the top of the bottle begins.
+This approach can be completed and drawn in less than thirty seconds without warning of additional lines.

 Pro Tip: As mentioned earlier in this post, try to draw fluently with a faint line.
-Draw from the elbow and shoulder as this will result in loosely drawn soft lines.
+Draw from the elbow and shoulder, resulting in loosely drawn soft lines.

 Practice Gestural Drawing